In this article:

 Businesses and organizations:

-- If you're selling on behalf of a business or organization, you can submit a W-8BEN-E on the bottom of your Billing Settings page on Vimeo OTT.
+- If you're selling on behalf of a business or organization, you can submit a W-8BEN-E on the bottom of your Billing settings (Settings > Billing) page on Vimeo OTT.

 - If you're an individual seller, you must first check this IRS page to see if your country has a tax treaty with the U.S.

-- If your country is listed on the IRS page above, you will be not subject to any withholding from Vimeo if you submit a W-8BEN tax form with a valid tax treaty claim.
-Download the form and then submit a completed copy to firstname.lastname@example.org.
+- If your country is listed on the IRS page above, you will not be subject to tax withholding from Vimeo if you submit a W-8BEN tax form with a valid tax treaty claim.
+Download the form and then submit a completed copy to email@example.com.

 - If your country is not listed above, your net revenue will be subject to 30% withholding if you complete a valid W-8BEN form.
 You can submit all the necessary forms on the bottom of your Billing Settings page.